rtmigo/prefnotifiers_flutter/README.md

 PrefItem serves as a **model** for an individual parameter stored in shared preferences.

-`PrefItem.value` provides *"the best value we have for the moment"*.
+`PrefItem.value` provides **the best value we have for the moment**.
 The actual read/write operations happen asynchronously in background.

 `PrefItem<int>` reads/writes an `int` value, `PrefItem<String>` reads/writes a `String` and so on.